What is Scar Revision?

 * You are embarrassed or self-conscious about the appearance of a scar on your face or body

 * You have realistic goals regarding scar revision surgery

 * You do not currently have active acne or certain skin diseases that would rule out surgery

 Keloid scars are a type of scar tissue growing outside of the edges of a wound.
 They tend to be darker in color than neighboring skin, developing when the body over-produces collagen following wound healing.
 This type of scar can develop anywhere on the body but is most typically seen on the shoulders, earlobes and breastbone.
 Dark-skinned people develop keloid scars more often than those with fair skin.

 In some cases, keloid scars can be minimized through the injection of a steroid that can also reduce itching, burning and redness.
 In cases where steroid treatment fails, the scar tissue can be excised and closed with stitches.
 This type of procedure is normally performed on an outpatient basis under local anesthesia.
 You can return to work in one day, and your stitches can come out within a few days.

 It is normal to experience some local swelling, discomfort or discoloration for a week or two following your surgical scar revision procedure.
 You can expect some further healing over the next few weeks, as your scar begins to heal and fade.

 Although the results of your revision surgery can be expected to be long-lasting, it could take a few months for your final results to be evident.
 Some patients take as long as a year to have their scar completely heal and fade.

-Dr. Antún has the necessary skill and experience to help reduce the appearance of any scar that you feel has a negative impact on your appearance.
+Dr. Antún is an experienced scar revision surgeon in Miami who has the necessary skill to help reduce the appearance of any scar that you feel has a negative impact on your appearance.
 Although the decision to undergo scar revision surgery is a deeply personal one, we can help provide any additional information that you need.
 We encourage you to contact our office today to schedule your initial scar revision surgery consultation.